 Ceriman AKA Monstera deliciosa; flower, 4 buds and 3 ten-month-old fruit almost ready to pick on the center right.
 Lives up to its Latin name, deliciosa.
 It tastes a little like really smooth pineapple with other tropical fruit overtones.
-Be sure it is fully ripe or it will burn your mouth.
-Wait for the hexagonal scales to fall off by themselves, and only the fruit kernels underneath are edible.
+Be sure it is fully ripe or it will chemically burn your mouth.
+Wait for the hexagonal scales to fall off by themselves; only the soft fruit kernels underneath are edible.

 Jujube cultivar Thai Giant.
 They were thick on the tree, just finishing late February 2016.
 At this stage they are immature.
 Like a sweet crispy apple, single seed.
 They are ripe when they get much lighter green especially at the ends, then start to turn rust color at which point they are even sweeter with rich flavor overtones.
 This winter (2015) was so wet many rotted before they turned fully rust but were very tasty at an earlier stage..

 Echinacea (Purple Coneflower).
 Root, leaves, flowers, seeds can be used to make a tincture to boost the immune system.
 Fresh is effective; the dry, stale powder or pills from the store are usually not.
 They barely tolerate central FL heat.
 Treat as an annual.

 Bunchosia (AKA Peanut Butter Fruit) Mature fruit on right, ripe fruit (deep red and soft) on the left.
 The novelty fruit is mostly seed and the texture is thick, sweet and pasty.